admin-shell-io/aas-specs/CONTRIBUTING.md

 The continuous integration must be **successfully completed** with `All checks have passed` before proceeding with the approval process.

 ### IDTA-01001: Schema Validation
-We use the sample programs from [schema-validation] repository in the continuous integration to validate the schemas against the [JSON], [XML] and [RDF] examples from the aas-spec repository.
+We use the sample executables from [schema-validation] repository in the continuous integration to validate the schemas against the [JSON], [XML] and [RDF] examples from the aas-spec repository.
 It is possible, but not necessary to check the schema-validation without creating the pull request.